Dutch riot police clash with anti-lockdown protesters

 Hundreds of demonstrators defy order to gather in Amsterdam, one carrying a ‘Trump 2024’ flag

-Anti-lockdown protesters who defied an order not to assemble for a demonstration in Amsterdam have clashed with riot police wielding batons and shields.
+Anti-lockdown protesters who defied an order not to assemble for a demonstration in Amsterdam have clashed with riot police armed with batons and shields.

 Hundreds gathered in a square in the Dutch capital on Sunday to oppose Covid restrictions introduced by the government on 19 December.